andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 Data
 ----

 To make a decision, we need the right data on hand.
 We cannot decide on whether to proceed with a software initiative without the requisite minimum amount of data present - any coversations that occur in the absence of this data are simply speculation and conjecture.
-We want to avoid the [HiPPO](http://www.askahippo.com/) based decision, or any other gut-feel type decision making, and proceed with eyes wide open.
+We want to avoid the [HiPPO](http://www.askahippo.com/)-based decision, or any other gut-feel type decision making, and proceed with eyes wide open.

 The three pieces of data we need to gather at this stage are: